 Make sure iCloud handles your bookmarks

 To export your iPhone’s Safari bookmarks to your Mac or PC, you need to have iCloud syncing enabled for Safari on your iPhone and the device you want to sync with.
+Follow these steps to do that:

-Exporting bookmarks to your Mac
+To your Mac

 If you followed the steps above, then your iOS device’s bookmarks are already in the cloud at this point, and now you can start exporting them to your computer.
 This section will show you how to do that on your Mac.